Set up Single Sign-On (SSO)¶

 How to set up SSO or directory services¶

-You can best configure SSO or directory services using the Enterprise Console as opposed to using the Enterprise API or command line.
-The instructions for setting up SSO or directory services are included in the SaltStack Enterprise documentation.
+You can best configure SSO or directory services using the user interface as opposed to using the API (RaaS) or command line.
+The instructions for setting up SSO or directory services are included in the SaltStack Config documentation.
 These are static HTML reference documents that do not require a link outside the firewall.